 This is one way to measure your ROI of SEO.
 If you have an E-commerce website, you can plug in revenue numbers from the organic traffic channel to get a more brass tax type of number that impacts the bottom line.
 For lead generation websites that don’t have a customer value tied to their leads, this calculation of SEO ROI would work to show the value of the investment.

 There are many KPIs and ways to measure SEO.
 However, some key metrics to keep an eye on would be the following:

 - Organic Traffic Month over Month and Year over Year (GA)

 - Organic Impressions and Clicks Month over Month and Year over Year (Google Search Console

 - Overall domain rankings on page one or positions 1-10

 - Track your target keywords using a SEO tool to monitor rankings

 For a high-level image of how your SEO campaign is working, look at an overall trend line of rankings.
 You’ll want an obvious up and to the right graph as demonstrated below.

 As you can see, this website increased keywords in the top 1-3 positions by over 9k keywords.
 That’s some impressive growth that yielded an increase in traffic and revenue.

-At TEAM LEWIS, we simplify all your SEO work and walk you through each step and each deliverable so when your boss asks you how SEO is going, you will sound like an SEO expert and they will probably get that glazed-over impressed look in their eyes and say “keep up the good work.”
+At TEAM LEWIS, we simplify all your SEO work and walk you through each step and each deliverable so when your boss asks you how SEO is going, you’ll sound like an SEO expert.
+Then, they’ll probably get that glazed-over impressed look in their eyes and say “keep up the good work.”